STLVNUB/CloverGrower/README.md

 ===============

 This is more suited to the Developer/AdvancedUser.
-CloverGrower with JrCs enhancements at https://github.com/JrCs/CloverGrowerPro.git
+CloverGrowerPro with JrCs enhancements at https://github.com/JrCs/CloverGrowerPro.git